JAlcocerT/JAlcocerT/content/blog/tinkering_travel_setup.md

 Here it comes **Nextcloud as a backup solution**, as it has clients for desktop/web/android/ios.

-> I also like Syncthing but it does not have ios app
+> I also like Syncthing but, *if you care*,  it does not have ios app

 Get one of these connected to your SBCs at home and you are ready:

 {{< cards >}}
   {{< card link="https://jalcocert.github.io/JAlcocerT/cloud-vs-single-board-computers/" title="Crucial SSD for a Pi" image="/blog_img/hardware/crucial-1tb-ssd.jpg" subtitle="Ready to Plug to MiniPC or SBC" >}}